wpgenius/album-station/README.md

-# album-station
+# Album Station
-Album Station for WordPress
+Album Station for WordPress using LightGallery.js Added support for Elementor.